-The Online MBA is embedded in the center of Washington, DC, where the private, public and NGO sectors meet and interact.
-Our institutional and professional relationships in the area enable us to provide our distance-learning students with opportunities to immerse themselves through an optional, four-day residency course in DC, class projects, digital course materials, live learning opportunities, and co-curricular experiences.
+Like our fulltime, on-campus MBA program, the Online Master of Business Administration program at the GW School of Business (GWSB) is highly influenced by our Washington, D.C. location, where the private, public and NGO sectors meet and interact.
+Our institutional and professional relationships in the area enable us to provide our distance-learning students with opportunities to immerse themselves through an optional four-day residency course in D.C., class projects, digital course materials, live learning opportunities, and co-curricular experiences.

 Program and Course Format